jamesatracy/Backbone.php/docs/getting_started.md

 	// View path constant.
 Semicolon delimited list of paths to search for views.
 	// Must be relative to the abspath. define('VIEWPATH', "/views/");
-	// Router path constant.
-Semicolon delimited list of paths to search for routers.
-	// Must be relative to the abspath. define('ROUTERPATH', "/routers/");
 	?>

-Modify the `boot.php` file to set your web root's path (if not the top level directory of your domain) and perform all other bootstrap operations, like loading Routers, setting configurations, and initiating database connections.
-Note that setting the web root path and loading the main Router are the bare minimum requirements for getting a Backbone.php website up and running.
+Modify the `boot.php` file to perform all other bootstrap operations, like defining routes, setting configurations, and initiating database connections.
+Note that defining at least one route is the bare minimum requirements for getting a Backbone.php website up and running.

 	<?php
 	/*